American Canyon, California: Demographics

+There were 6,334 housing units at an average density of 1,040.7 /mi2, of which 6,192 (97.8%) were occupied.
+Of these, 74.9% were owner-occupied, and 25.1% were occupied by renters.

+In 2023, the US Census Bureau estimated that 31.1% of the population were foreign-born.
+Of all people aged 5 or older, 56.7% spoke only English at home, 21.8% spoke Spanish, 3.1% spoke other Indo-European languages, 18.0% spoke Asian or Pacific Islander languages, and 0.4% spoke other languages.
+Of those aged 25 or older, 83.7% were high school graduates and 32.7% had a bachelor's degree.

-The median income for a household in the city was $52,105, and the median income for a family was $61,536.
-Males had a median income of $42,358 versus $29,211 for females.
-The per capita income for the city was $18,440.
-8.8% of the population and 6.8% of families were below the poverty line.
-Out of the total population, 9.6% of those under the age of 18 and 10.6% of those 65 and older were living below the poverty line.
+The median household income was $123,935, and the per capita income was $43,301.
+About 7.4% of families and 7.5% of the population were below the poverty line.

 Economy

 Major employers in American Canyon include Owens Corning Masonry Products and Mezzetta.

 Government

 The mayor of American Canyon is popularly elected to a four-year term.
-The current mayor is Leon Garcia.
+The current mayor is Pierre Washington.
 City Council members are elected to four-year terms, and select one of their members to serve as vice mayor.
-The other current City Council members are Mariam Aboudamous, Mark Joseph, David Oro, and Kenneth Leary.
-Leon Garcia is serving his fourth term as mayor, and Mark Joseph is the vice mayor.
+The other current City Council members are Mark Joseph, Melissa Lamattina, David Oro, and Brando Cruz.
+Pierre Washington is serving his first term as mayor, and Mark Joseph is the vice mayor.